-Sadly, this is nothing new.
-From 19th century racist discourse around the so-called “Yellow Peril” to the forced internment of thousands of Japanese Americans during World War II, the recent acts of violence are just the latest chapter in the centuries-long history of bigotry and discrimination faced by those of Asian descent in the United States.
+It can also be a time to reflect on the pervasive discrimination they've faced.
+From 19th century racist discourse around the so-called “Yellow Peril” to the forced incarceration of thousands of Japanese Americans during World War II, the recent rise in anti-Asian hate crimes is just the latest chapter in the centuries-long history of bigotry and discrimination faced by those of Asian descent in the United States.

 In this critically acclaimed memoir, award-winning poet David Mura recounts his life-changing year abroad in Japan.
 Mura is a sansei—a third-generation Asian American, who grew up in a suburb of Chicago.
 With little to no exposure to his cultural heritage growing up, Mura’s trip to Japan radically changed his sense of self.
 Turning Japanese reads as an autobiographical coming-of-age story, a quest to discover one’s identity and understand the effects of assimilation.